enverbey/OOP/Java-Basics/README.md

 - **[en](./en)**: This folder contains resources and examples in English.
 - **[tr](./tr)**: This folder contains resources and examples in Turkish.

-## Purpose of This Repository

-The goal of this repository is to provide a structured approach to learning Java, covering essential topics from basic syntax to more advanced concepts.
-Each folder is organized by topic and includes example files along with README files that explain the concepts.

 ### Folder Structure

 ```